Baltimore Car Dealerships – 1910 to 1920

 Another Mt Royal Dealership, this one located at 106 West Mount Royal Avenue ( with a service station located at 1020 Morton Street ), was the Poehlmann Automobile Co.
 For $1,795, you could purchase a Chandler “ Light Weight Six “.
 The Chandler “six” below is only $1395.

 Dorts were made from 1915 to 1924, and were built in Flint Michigan.
-You could buy one in Baltimore at Rasch Motors starting at $695.
+You could buy one in Baltimore at Rasch Motors starting at $695, which by today’s standards would be around $17,000.

 Empires were built in Indianapolis, Indiana, and had the knickname ” Little Aristcrat” The company only survived from 1910 to 1919.
 You could buy one Central Automobile Co. at Baltimore and Fallsway ( and Market Place ).